Harry Bosch: Personal characteristics

 Bosch is left handed.
 He is about 5 ft 9 in and is described as wiry.
 His muscles are like nylon cords, strength concealed by economy of scale.
 He has a moustache and brown hair that is graying.
+It lies in curls.

 Bosch's eyes are a key aspect of his appearance; they are brown and nearly black, and were mentioned often for this reason in A Darkness More Than Night.
 Connelly gives a good clue as to how he visualizes Bosch when, in The Overlook, Rachel Walling tells Bosch: "You look like House" (actor Hugh Laurie).

 Bosch is always finding himself in conflict with authority, whether with his lieutenant, or a deputy chief of police (specifically Irvin Irving, Bosch's recurring nemesis until Irving was forced to retire at the end of The Closers and is now a city councilman), or the FBI.
 His confrontational side is usually attributed to his strong sense of right and wrong, coupled with little regard for his career.
 At the end of The Overlook, Connelly states this trait can be described in a single word: "relentless".
 He also uses this word in Lost Light, describing jazz, and implying a self-reference to his own work and personality.

 Bosch has a half-brother, Mickey Haller, a Los Angeles attorney who makes his first appearance in the novel The Lincoln Lawyer, although he briefly appears in a flashback in The Black Ice as a boy.
 Haller is the legitimate son of the attorney who fathered Bosch.
 In the second Mickey Haller novel, The Brass Verdict, it is revealed that Harry Bosch has known for years of the relationship, but Haller was unaware of it until the end of the book.
+This book is also the first time the two men properly meet, when Bosch investigates the murder of a lawyer whose practice Haller takes over.
+In later books they continue to have a relationship, even trying to get their daughters to become friends, but Haller states in The Gods of Guilt that their relationship is still awkward due to not meeting until they were adults.